 Their Young Adult Carer (YAC) Group is for young adult carers age 17-25.
 Carers Wakefield & District have regular meetings such as games nights, going out for meals, bowling and trips to the coast providing young carers with the opportunity to have some respite from their caring role.

 “Me and a couple of the other members from YAC had a good tour of Scarborough, we saw the castle, went to the arcade had fish and chips and generally enjoyed our walk round.
 We had a really good time and enjoyed our day,” said one YAC.

 Another said “It was a welcome break, usually if I take a day off I would spend it at home on the computer, due to not being able to drive getting to the seaside is not really an option or would be costly.”

 Carers Wakefield & District work in partnership with practitioners and partners such as Wakefield College to support young adult carers in Wakefield and the surrounding districts.
 Wakefield College is a Quality Standard in Carer Support accredited college.

-Starting in late 2019, the Driving Change Project , funded by the National Lottery Community Fund, involves the Learning and Work Institute working in partnership with The Carers Federation to improve the support that young adult carers receive in further education.
+In late 2019, the Driving Change Project, funded by the National Lottery Community Fund, involved the Learning and Work Institute working in partnership with The Carers Federation, to improve the support that young adult carers receive in further education.
 Wakefield College was one of 12 Colleges accredited for supporting young adult carers through the project in 2020.
 We developed our processes to identify and support Young Adult Carers, making reasonable adjustments where possible to enable them to continue to care for their loved ones as well as studying to enable them to achieve their future goals.
 During the next academic year we will be applying for re-accreditation for all 3 Colleges within the group.